-The Emergency department at Banner Ironwood is proud to serve the emergency care needs of residents in our San Tan Valley community.
+The Emergency room (ER) at Banner Ironwood is proud to serve the emergency care needs of residents in the southeast Valley in the Phoenix area.

-Featuring board-certified emergency physicians, specially trained nurses and support staff, our level 4 trauma certified Emergency department is well-equipped to diagnose and treat an array of illnesses and injuries.
+Our experts include board-certified emergency physicians and specially trained nurses and support staff.
+We are designated a Level 4 Trauma Center and are well-equipped to diagnose and treat an array of illnesses and injuries.
 We deliver exceptional emergency care that yields the best outcomes.

 Emergencies, by their nature, are not planned and are often stressful.
-Therefore, we work hard to ensure visits to our Emergency department go as smoothly and quickly as possible.
+Therefore, we work hard to ensure visits to our ER go as smoothly and quickly as possible.

 To best serve our patients, we use a process that ensures they receive the most appropriate care as quickly as possible.
 Patients experiencing less emergent conditions first receive rapid assessment before being directed to specific treatment or diagnostic testing areas within the department.